-For a dry start, when the signal is given, the crew member shall run to the boat.
-When he or she visibly touches the body of the boat the crew may board the boat and commence rowing.
+In a dry start, the crew member runs to the boat when the start signal is given.
+When the crew member visibly touches the body of the boat, the crew may board the boat and commence rowing.
 Failure by the runner to visibly make contact with the boat before the crew boards may result in disqualification.